subash9860/car-race/README.md

 # Car Race
-Car race is simple game which has been built by using [SFML](https://www.sfml-dev.org/) in c++ implementing concepts of Computer Graphics for project Work of Bsc.CSIT, TU.
+Car race is simple game which has been built by using [SFML](https://www.sfml-dev.org/) in c++ implementing concepts of Computer Graphics for project Work of 3rd semester Bsc.CSIT, TU.

 ### Getting Start
 For linux